-In Social Media: Enduring Principles (Oxford University Press, 2016), a review and synthesis of the empirical social science research on social media.
+In Social Media: Enduring Principles (Oxford University Press, 2016), Professor Humphreys provides a review and synthesis of the empirical social science research on social media.
 Her research on social media includes a project looks at the development of norms and institutions on Wikipedia and another project assesses the creation of value on YouTube.
 Lastly, she is interested developing theories for understanding fundamental consumer institutions such as ownership.
 Her work in this area proposes that consumption can be viewed in terms of access rather than ownership, a model that is useful for understanding the ways in which consumers use media properties and shared resources.